 Substances that cause allergies (allergens) can trigger asthma.
 If you inhale something you are allergic to, you may experience asthma symptoms.
 It is best to avoid or limit contact with known allergens to decrease or prevent asthma episodes.
 Common allergens that cause allergic asthma include:

 Irritants in the environment can also bring on an asthma episode.
 Although people are not allergic to these items, they can bother inflamed, sensitive airways:

-Respiratory infections are the most common asthma trigger in children.
+* Respiratory infections are the most common asthma triggers in children.

 Exercise and other activities that make you breathe harder can affect your asthma.
 Exercise – especially in cold air – is a frequent asthma trigger.
 Exercise-induced bronchoconstriction (EIB) is a form of asthma that is triggered by physical activity.
 It is also known as exercise-induced asthma (EIA).
 Symptoms may not appear until after several minutes of sustained exercise.
 (If symptoms appear sooner than this, it usually means you need to adjust your treatment.)
 With proper treatment, you do not need to limit your physical activity.

 Dry wind, cold air or sudden changes in weather can sometimes bring on an asthma episode.

 When you feel strong emotions, your breathing changes – even if you don’t have asthma.
 It may cause wheezing or other asthma symptoms in someone with asthma.

 * If you are sensitive to aspirin and NSAIDs (nonsteroidal anti-inflammatory drugs)

 * If you take medicines known as beta blockers – they can also make asthma harder to control

 Other triggers to consider and discuss with your healthcare provider are: